nbates88/memoryGame/README.md

 # memory-game

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This application is a simple implementation of the classic memory game.

 ## Build & development